What happens if you start smoking after you buy life insurance?

 According to the CDC, over 16 million Americans currently live with a disease caused by smoking.
-Smoking causes cancer, stroke, lung diseases, diabetes, high blood pressure, COPD, emphysema, and heart disease, among many other health conditions.
+Smoking causes lung cancer, stroke, lung diseases, diabetes, high blood pressure, COPD, emphysema, and heart disease, among many other health conditions.

 There are many different ways to consume tobacco, some worse for your health than others, some more addictive than others.

-Bestow’s policy is fairly standard.
+Bestow’s smoking policy is fairly standard.
 Most insurance companies consider someone a smoker is they have used tobacco-related products within the past 12 months.

 However, most make an exception for an occasional celebratory cigar, which they define as no more than 12 cigars within a 12 moth period.